Mitsubishi Delica: Australia

-Chrysler Australia introduced the SA series Delica to the Australian market on 14 April 1980 under the name "Chrysler L300 Express" after debuting at the Adelaide Motor Show in 12 April.
+Chrysler Australia introduced the SA series Delica to the Australian market on 14 April 1980 under the name "Chrysler L300 Express" after debuting at the Adelaide Motor Show on 12 April.
 After acquiring control of the Chrysler Australia operations in the same month, Mitsubishi Motors renamed the firm Mitsubishi Motors Australia in October 1980.
 This resulted in the rebranding of the L300 Express as a Mitsubishi.
 Fitted with a 1.6-litre engine and four-speed manual, both van (three-seater commercial) and wagon (eight-seater) variants were offered, with the commercial (van) version available with or without side rear windows.
 The utility (pickup) version was not sold in Australia, as the L200 Express covered that segment of the market.
 In November 1981 the SB series was introduced, now fitted with radial ply tires on larger diameter wheels, thus increasing the payload capacity from 925 to 1000 kg.
 The following month, Mitsubishi introduced the high-roofed luxury "Deluxe" trim, fitted with electric sunroof and cloth upholstery.
 The next update to the SB series arrived in October 1982, resulting in the "Deluxe" trim being renamed "Starwagon" and gaining a larger 1.8-litre engine—offered with a five-speed overdrive manual or optional three-speed automatic.
 The "Star Wagon" (this was written either as one or as two words) moniker was also used on examples assembled by Todd Motors in New Zealand, albeit with the 65 PS 1.6-litre engine.
 Mitsubishi extended the availability of the 1.8-litre engine to the lower-specification variants, albeit in automatic guise only.
 The 1.8 was also available in the long wheelbase, high roof, panel van version.

 From May 1983, the L300 Express received rectangular headlights in chrome surrounds as part of the SC iteration.
 The SC also featured newly designed black resin bumpers and adjustments to the front suspension spring rate to improve ride and handling.
 The four-wheel drive version, badged "4WD", came in October 1983 as a 1.8-litre model with floor-mounted five-speed manual only, therefore becoming a seven-passenger model by losing the front-row center seat.
 After another facelift in October 1984, the car became the SD series, introducing better equipment and black headlight surrounds along with a black trim piece between the headlights on "Starwagon" and "4WD" trims.
 The SD revision also upgraded the "4WD" to a 2.0-litre engine, with the 1.8-litre standard issue in a new long-wheelbase commercial (van) model.
 A final minor update, the SE series appeared in 1986.